AniketosEU/Socio-technical-Security-Requirements/README.md

 Short description
 -----------------
-Socio-technical-Security-Requirements Package consists in a software called STS-Tool, enriched with a plugin, called TRM (Thread Repository Module).

 STS-Tool (Socio-Technical Security modelling Tool) is a standalone application that enables the creation of security requirements models in STS-ml.
 STS-Tool supports the validation of a diagram via consistency analysis and security analysis.
-The tool provides a feature for the automatic derivation of security requirements, threats propagation analysis and the generation of a security requirements document.
+The tool provides a feature for the automatic derivation of security requirements, threats propagation analysis, the generation of a security requirements document and integrates a plug-in for utilising an online threat repository service.
 STS-Tool is written in Java and is based on the Eclipse RCP Engine.
 The current version of STS-Tool (v1.3.3) is ready for public use.

 Overview
 --------